busstoptaktik/geodesy/ruminations/010-rumination.md

 Now, what's wrong with that?
 Quite a bit, actually...

-**First:** The `coordinateTuple` element is, with a reference to 19107, defined as an ordered set [1..*] of `DirectPosition`s.
+**First:** `CoordinateSet` is an interface for accessing `coordinateTuple` elements which, with a reference to 19107, are defined as an ordered set [1..*] of `DirectPosition`s.
 In other words, *an empty set of coordinate tuples is not allowed*.

 For practical use cases, this is unfortunate, since one must start somewhere, and for observational time series (or for iteratively computed, derived data sets), you start without anything: The data structure, with pointers to metadata and backing memory is instantiated **prior to** the registration of the first observation!

 Hence, `[1..*]` should be `[0..*]`.

 **Second:** Additionally, the data type should probably be a sequence, not an ordered set: The reasonable intention is to model an *array*-like item, i.e. something that can be read and handled in indexed order.
-An ordered *set* implies that the material is ordered with respect to some intrinsic property of the elements of the set - which is simple for numerical data in one dimension, but not in two or more (where lexical ordering by dimension may stop the gap, but not in any terribly useful way: For continuous data it is effectively identical to sorting along the first dimension)
+An ordered *set* implies that the material is ordered with respect to some **intrinsic property** of the elements of the set - which is simple for numerical data in one dimension, but not in two or more (where lexical ordering by dimension may stop the gap, but not in any terribly useful way: For continuous data it is effectively identical to sorting along the first dimension)

 **Third:** the 19107 `DirectPosition` device, which (as seen from this observer's vantage point), is rather obscure, at least is clear enough to allow one to conclude, that it refers to something entirely and exclusively *spatial*.